googleinterns/step155-2020/rachelnavarro/step/portfolio/README.md

 UPDATE 7/13/20:
-To run the dev server for the portfolio, execute the bash script: ./runPortfolio.sh This runs a script to substitute the API keys, and subsequently runs the dev server.
+To run the dev server for the portfolio, execute the bash script: ./runPortfolio.sh This runs a script to substitute all instances of 'MY_API_KEY' with the value of the MY_API_KEY environment variable, and subsequently runs the dev server.